-As an "open" group, there is no commitment to attend for a certain length of time or frequency.
-Enjoy it at your own pace, as needed.
-Steve Pollack facilitates this ongoing group based on the seminal book by Dr. Rosenberg, "Nonviolent Communication: A Language for Life."
-People at all levels of NVC practice are welcome to enjoy attending the communication support group.
+Steve Pollack facilitated this ongoing group for several years based on the seminal book by Dr. Rosenberg, "Nonviolent Communication: A Language for Life."
+People at all levels of NVC practice enjoyed attending the communication support group.

-Steve sheds light on the process of nonjudgmental communication in a group setting.
-He has a rare capacity to be gentle and patient with beginners, yet he fully supports those with more advanced skills.
-Everyone finds a challenge to dig to deeper levels of self-awareness and nonviolent expression.
+During those years, Steve shed light on the process of nonjudgmental communication in a group setting.
+He displayed a rare capacity to be gentle and patient with beginners, yet he fully supported those with more advanced skills.
+Everyone found a challenge to dig to deeper levels of self-awareness and nonviolent expression.